 Author Description - Depending on your repository settings, your Author Key may also have an Author Description associated with it.
 This is also managed by your firm's repository administrator.

-If you need to change your Author Key, you must add a new value or key, so that both the old key and the new key are in the lookup table together.
+If you need to change your Author Key, your administrator must add a new value or key, so that both the old key and the new key are in the lookup table together.
 You will then need to re-profile all the existing documents to the new Author Key.
 The old Author Key can then be removed.